ryecarrigan/terraform-demo/README.md

 The web application can be built and run locally, given that you have `docker` and `docker-compose` available.

-Create a `.env` file from a copy of `.env.example` and set the values as desired.
-(In a local environment, the Postgres database, username, and password are mostly arbitrary as they are set on the database container at launch time.)
+Run `make env` to create a file called `.env` from a copy of `.env.example`.
+You can set these values as desired but, in a local environment, the Postgres database name, username, and password are mostly arbitrary as they are set on the database container at launch time.)

 Run `make` (or `make images`) to build both the frontend and backend servers, then `make up` to launch them.
 Once running, the application can be verified by